What Age Do Cats Start Spraying? What To Do About It

 Cats, by nature, are typically very neat and tidy when it comes to their bathroom habits.

-So if you find your feline friend away from the litter box; with their backside raised, tail quivering and marking against a wall, fence or other vertical areas, it can be a little confusing!
+So if you find your feline friend away from the litter tray; with their backside raised, tail quivering and marking against a wall, fence or other vertical areas, it can be a little confusing!

 But, this is perfectly natural and is, in fact, ‘spraying’ - meaning your cat may be marking their territory or even leaving a message to let the opposite sex know that they’re ‘available’!